 Notre Dame de Paris

 The impressive Notre Dame de Paris is set in the fourth arrondissement of Paris.
-It is a gothic cathedral completed in the 14th century and is today the most famous religious landmark on the planet.
+It is a gothic cathedral (roman catholic church) completed in the 14th century and is today the most famous religious landmark on the planet.

 Visitors can attend mass or just tour the building when church services are not ongoing.
 The cathedral is known for its breathtaking design as well as the amazing collection of art.